Beneficiary Onboarding Module

 Component 1: Beneficiary Form Page

-This is the first page a user typically interacts with to create or update their personal and address information.
+This is the first page a user typically interacts with.
 You can customize it by passing a beneficiaryFormPage object in your main config.

 labels for Beneficiary Form